aokdata/Music_Genre_Classification/README.md

 Although it still overfit on the training data (**96.75%** accuracy score), our test accuracy score was the highest we've seen at **82%**.

 ## Evaluation
+Let's take a look at our best model's confusion matrix.
 ![11th_Model_Confusion_Matrix](https://user-images.githubusercontent.com/120589094/224121565-6fcad1a1-75cf-435c-b710-8ce7e4b9fa80.png)

 In our final model, our accuracy, precision, and recall all scored 70% or higher on unseen/test data which is a promsing sign of the model's success.